bcgohla/bcgohla.github.io/composeFunctions.blog.md

 f.g
 ~~~~~~~

-But given how JS doesn't let you define new operator, I guess i can make do with
+Given how JS doesn't let you define new operators, I guess i can make do with

 ~~~~~~~
 f.after(g)